Emilia062/app/README.md

 `npm start`

 [http://localhost:3000/menu/1](http://localhost:3000/menu/1) \
 The website with menu.
-Number in the url is the table number.\
+Number in the url is the table number.
+Mobile version\
 [http://localhost:3000/panel](http://localhost:3000/panel) \
 The page where the employees log in. \
 [http://localhost:3000/panel/waiter](http://localhost:3000/panel/waiter) \